Famous people from North East England of the past and present

-Legendary Newcastle United and England footballer and prolific goalscorer known as ‘Wor Jackie’, born Ashington, Northumberland.
-Scored 200 goals in 397 appearances for the Magpies.
-Only Alan Shearer has scored more for Newcastle.
+Legendary Newcastle United and England footballer and a prolific goalscorer known as ‘Wor Jackie’, he was born in Ashington, Northumberland.
+Milburn scored 200 goals in 397 appearances for the Magpies.
+Only Alan Shearer has scored more for Newcastle United.
 Milburn scored both goals in Newcastle’s 2-0 FA Cup final victory over Blackpool in 1951 and was part of the team that won the FA cup final against Arsenal in 1952 and scored the first goal (after 45 seconds) in Newcastle’s 3-1 FA Cup final victory over Manchester City in 1955.
 Milburn was a cousin to the mother of fellow Ashington footballers Jack and Bobby Charlton.
 The Milburn stand at St James’ Park is named after him and there is a statue outside the ground in his honour.

 Comedian, born Sarah King in South Shields.
 Millican is the surname of her first husband and their divorce in 2004 provided much early material for her stand up act.
 Her comic talents were increasingly recognised following her debut at the Edinburgh Fringe Festival in 2008.
 Since then she has been a regular on comedy panel shows and has hosted her own show.